 Put simply, Dana is motivated to expose what has happened to our language and communication — and continues unabated at an alarming rate.
 Believing that our most basic moral compass and capacity to communicate authentically requires thoughtful re-calibration, she cites Webster to underscore the virtue of prudence as necessary to avoid further abuse and erosion.
 Noah Webster (1758-1843) was profoundly in tune with the ethos of the founders of our country.
 “Webster states that prudence is, “more in foreseeing and avoiding evil than in devising and executing that which is good” (Chapter 8).

 From a linguistic or epistemological perspective Dana tends to be a strict foundationalist.
-From the onset of the book, she hold firmly to this construct, often taking absolute positions about preserving early frames of meaning, often with the assumption that such pristine references often contained a higher level of implicit morality.
+From the onset of the book, she hold firmly to this construct, often taking absolute positions about preserving early frames of meaning.
+She advances with the assumption that such pristine references often contain a higher level of implicit morality.
 While there may be limitations in application, there is no question that reference to such a paradigm is very needed for reform in education and so many other venues that extend from it – and more critically — back into it.

-The book routinely points out trends of thought and behavior narrating the perilous times we live in — where the self serving habitually orchestrate public communication containing all manner of malfeasance with the “sheeple” just going along with it.
+The book routinely points out trends of thought and behavior narrating the perilous times we live in — where the self serving habitually orchestrate public communication containing all manner of malfeasance.
+Their focus is to frame agendas in such as way that the “sheeple” just go along to get along.
+They utilize the powers of societal pressure and much more.
 To perk our powers of observation and defense, Dana cites Nathaniel Hawthorne to call our attention to the power of “Words – so innocent and powerless as they are, as standing in a dictionary, how potent for good and evil they become in the hands of one who knows how to combine them” (Chapter 4).

-While reading this book it is virtually impossible to escape from the poignant realization for which there is abundant evidence.
-Our basic foundations for adequate and holistic communication, and indeed our basic freedoms are often imperceptibly threatened by the questionable wordsmiths (advertisers and promoters) who so often serve the corrupt objectives of public, nonprofit and private sectors without batting an eye.
+While reading this book it is virtually impossible to escape from the poignant realization for which there is abundant evidence: Our basic foundations for adequate and holistic communication, and indeed our basic freedoms are often imperceptibly threatened by the questionable wordsmiths (lawyers, politicians, advertisers and promoters) who so often serve the corrupt objectives of public, nonprofit and private sectors — without batting an eye.

-From corporations wanting to foist harmful products to government agencies and officials seeking to illegitimately (unlawfully) empower themselves at the expense of the people, we find actors and objectives that are not at all in keeping with sacred principles regarding the dignity of the human person, the best interest of humanity and its inalienable rights.
-Dana is acutely aware that the favorite targets of most nefarious target freedom to live out Christian teachings protected by God, our Constitution, Bill of Rights and related Documents.
-The remaining list of works with the potential to truly enhance and benefit our culture is very extensive — and also subject to considerable risk of suppression, misrepresentation and misalignment.
+From corporations wanting to foist harmful products to government agencies and officials seeking to illegitimately (unlawfully) empower themselves at the expense of the people, we find actors pushing agendas that are not at all in keeping with sacred principles regarding the dignity of the human person, the best interest of humanity and its inalienable rights.
+Dana is acutely aware that the favorite targets of most nefarious target freedom to live out Christian teachings protected by God, our Constitution, Bill of Rights and related documents.
+The remaining list of countless works inspired by these catalysts make up the great good in our culture — with the potential to truly enhance and benefit so many people of good will around the globe — and YET, also subject to considerable risk of suppression, misrepresentation and misalignment.